skilesare/art_and_democratic_hypercatallaxy/the_pattern_language/mex_medium_of_exchange.md

 In personal transactions, fiat money can trade hands for goods.
 This is an instant transaction.

-Digital transactions are not so simple today, although the reason is based on entrenced corporations and obstructionist lobbying.
+Digital transactions are not so simple today, although the reason is based on entrenched corporations and obstructionist lobbying.
 Funds must be transferred from one bank account to another often with a charge to the cash receiving party.

-As much as it can be, a new form of money should eliminate this fee an transfer money from one account to the other as near to instantly as possible without sacrificing security.
+As much as it can be, a new form of money should eliminate this fee and transfer money from one account to the other as near to instantly as possible without sacrificing security.

 Therefore: